Max Beesley: Early life

 Beesley was born on 16 April 1971 in Burnage, Manchester.
 His father, Maxton Beesley Sr, is a professional jazz drummer and actor, and his mother was a jazz singer who performed under the stage name Chris Marlowe.
 He has a step-brother, Jason Milligan, who is also an actor.
-He has a brother Gary who is a teacher.
-His parents divorced when he was a baby.
 His middle name was inspired by the American actor Gig Young.

-His father was also a regular guest on the Ted Rogers show 3-2-1, doing impressions amidst several sketches.
+Beesley has studied at the Chetham's School of Music, and at the Guildhall School of Music and Drama.
+Beesley is an advocate for method acting, being tutored by Sheila Gray, owner of the independent acting studio in Manhattan.

 Career

 Acting

-Beesley studied in New York under teacher Sheila Gray.
-He is an advocate for method acting and approaches all his roles with this technique.
 Beesley came to prominence with his first major acting role in BBC's The History of Tom Jones, a Foundling, a 1997 television mini-series based on the book of the same name.
+In 1999, he played the lead role of Wullie Smith, in the Scottish comedy film The Match, working with Isla Blair, Samantha Fox and Richard E Grant.

-He then appeared in the film Kill Me Later alongside Selma Blair.
-He also starred in Mike Figgis' movie Hotel.
-He starred in the BBC Three medical drama Bodies, which ran from 2004 to 2006 and won best drama at the Royal Television Society awards.
-He also starred in the BBC One series Hotel Babylon from 2006 to 2008, with a guest appearance thereafter in one episode.
+In 2001, he played a bank robber in the film Kill Me Later, alongside Selma Blair.
+The same year, he starred as Antonio in Mike Figgis' movie Hotel.
+In 2004, he starred in the ethics challenging BBC Three dark medical drama Bodies, which ran until 2006, and won best drama at the Royal Television Society awards.
+In 2006, he starred as Charlie, the hotel Deputy Manager in the BBC One series Hotel Babylon.

 In June 2007, Beesley starred in the ITV series Talk to Me.
-He also starred in the film Red Roses and Petrol alongside Malcolm McDowell, and in the BBC thriller The Last Enemy with Benedict Cumberbatch and Robert Carlyle.
+He also starred in the film Red Roses and Petrol, alongside Malcolm McDowell, and in the BBC One thriller The Last Enemy, with Benedict Cumberbatch and Robert Carlyle.
 In October 2008, he was one of the lead characters in BBC One's remake of the 1970s drama Survivors, as remorseless former criminal Tom Price.
 The series consisted of six episodes, with a second series of six episodes transmitted in January 2010.
 He starred in the ITV drama The Reckoning in April 2011.
-Beesley gained more exposure with American audiences with a recurring role on Suits in 2013 and from October 2015 with another recurring role, this time in the US spy drama Homeland opposite Claire Danes, as ex-British special forces bodyguard Mike Brown.
+Beesley gained more exposure with American audiences with a recurring role on Suits, in 2013 and from October 2015 with another recurring role, this time in the US spy drama Homeland, opposite Claire Danes, as ex-British special forces bodyguard Mike Brown.
 From 2016 to 2018 he starred in Jamestown as Henry Sharrow, depicting the first British settlers to colonise Virginia in 1609.

-He joined the cast of The Outsider on HBO in June 2019, which aired from January 2020.
+He was cast as Seale Bolton in The Outsider on HBO in June 2019, which aired from January 2020.
+In 2021, he starred as Ben Harris in Operation Fortune: Ruse de Guerre, opposite Jason Statham.
+2021 also saw him return to television, starring in The Midwich Cuckoos opposite Keeley Hawes for Sky TV.
+In 2022, Beesley joined the cast of Hijack for Apple TV opposite Idris Elba and Neil Maskell.

+In 2024, he starred as boxing promoter Henry Collins in Guy Ritchie's The Gentleman for Netflix, alongside Theo James, Kaya Scodelario, and Ray Winstone.